paulliu87/todos/README.md

 * Mark a todo as completed
 * Hight light the passed todo task

+Time to do some drawing, I made some mockups for myself to better assess the visual hierarchy between elements.

 Next step: Analysis & Predict

 I need to consider the QPS.The The reasons QPS plays a big role are below: